Legio IV Scythica Roman Vexillum

 Couldn't load pickup availability

-Legio IV Scythica was created by Mark Antony around 42 BC for his campaign against the Parthian Empire, from which it also derived its nickname Parthica.
-The epithet Scythica, on the other hand, refers to operations against Scythian populations settled in the lower Danube area, where the legion was active in Moesia, probably based in Viminacium.
-After Actium (31 BC), the IV served Augustus, engaged in fierce fighting in 29-27 BC along the Danube.
+The Legio IV Scythica was created by Mark Antony around 42 BC for his campaign against the Parthian Empire, from which it also derived the nickname Parthica.
+The epithet Scythica, on the other hand, refers to operations against Scythian populations stationed in the lower Danube area, where the legion was active in Moesia, probably based in Viminacium.
+After Actium (31 BC), the IV passed into the service of Augustus, engaged in the fierce fighting of 29-27 BC along the Danube.

-Under Nero, the legion was transferred to Syria, with its headquarters in Cyrrhus, participating in the Roman-Parthian wars and suffering the humiliating surrender of Rhandeia in 62 AD.
-With its reputation compromised, it was excluded from the victorious final phase of Corbulo's campaign.
-In 69 AD, it supported Vespasian in the civil war, though without fighting directly, and in 70 AD it was used to suppress an anti-Jewish pogrom in Antioch.
+Under Nero, the legion was transferred to Syria, with its headquarters in Cyrrhus, participating in the Roman-Parthian wars and suffering the humiliating surrender of Rhandeia in 62.
+With its reputation compromised, it was excluded from the final victorious phase of Corbulo's campaign.
+In 69 AD, it supported Vespasian in the civil war, though without fighting directly, and in 70 it was used to suppress an anti-Jewish pogrom in Antioch.

 HISTORICAL-PHILOLOGICAL VEXILLUM